ST10019838/Team-Quaternary_APDS7311_POE/README.md

 (I tried finding this bug, but everything looks correct and it pops up randomly which makes it difficult to catch)

-- Don't forget to add your custom environment variables (Optional)
+- Don't forget to add your custom environment variables if you aren't able to connect to the online mongo Altas we have set up.
+Then don't forget to add an admin user by looking at the User-Mongoose.js file to see how to insert an Admin / Employee as the registration only creates users!

 ## Components of this repository